mongodb/genny/Operations.md

           variable is not updated.
           * _variable_: the variable to multiply.
 Must be a number
           * _factor_: The factor to multiply it by.
+* load\_file: This loads documents into the database.
+It takes a file containing a sequence of json documents, such as those produced by mongo-export.
+  Fields:
+      * _path_ (optional): The directory path to the file.
+See example [load\_file.yml](examples/load_file.yml) for common usage of this option.
+A top level _path_ node in the yaml will be replaced with the path of the current yaml file.
+      * _file\_name_: The name of the file to load.
+This is combined with the _path_ if it exists.